 Be sure to offer to take the person in front of you’s photo for them and don’t be shy to ask the person behind you to take your photo too!

 Mile Marker 0 is actually not in the same location as the Southernmost Point but the trolley tour also took us by that location.
 The actual Mile Marker 0 sign is frequently stolen so I would not plan on a photo opportunity there!

 Mallory Square Sunset Celebration

-When researching the must-do travel items in Key West I kept seeing Sunset Celebration at Mallory Square pop up again and again.
+When researching the best things to do in Key West with kids I kept seeing Sunset Celebration at Mallory Square pop up again and again.
 It begins every evening about 1-2 hours before the sun is supposed to set (if you’re unsure on what time the sun is setting just ask anyone…the sunset time is like common knowledge to the locals haha).

 It is a free activity!
-Venders, musicians and street performers all set up and there is lots to see and take in and every experience is unique!
+Vendors, musicians and street performers all set up and there is lots to see and take in and every experience is unique!

 When visiting with kids I HIGHLY recommend walking through about 90 minutes before sunset.
 Be warned that the entertainers tend to be very off-color in their comedy and vulgar language is to be expected.
 We lucked out and saw one that was more of a family-friendly vibe.

 We did leave the area well before sunset as the performers and onlookers alike seemed to get a little too rowdy for our comfort level with our children BUT even if you leave Mallory Square it doesn’t mean you’ll miss the sunset!
 We walked down just a bit and had a great viewing spot with plenty of peace and quiet to just enjoy the moment.

 Key West Ghost Tour